mitkeng/ProFinity/README.md

 ```
 #
 ### Limitations
-ProFinity only supports chemicals containing the following atom types: H, He, B, C, N, O, F, P, S, Cl, Fe, As, Br, I, and Xe.
-The models have been trained on small molecules and metabolites, therefore it may significantly underperform for sizeable biomolecules.
+ProFinity currently only supports chemicals containing the following atom types: H, He, B, C, N, O, F, P, S, Cl, Fe, As, Br, I, and Xe.
+The models have been trained on small molecules and metabolites, therefore, it may significantly underperform for sizeable biomolecules.

 #
 ### Accessibility